-The University Center will be the hub of the New School campus: a 16-story, approximately 375,000-square-foot building located at the intersection of 14th Street and Fifth Avenue in Manhattan.
+The University Center is the new hub of the New School campus: a 16-story, approximately 375,000-square-foot building located at the intersection of 14th Street and Fifth Avenue in Manhattan.
 The building has 230,000 square feet of academic space on the first seven floors and 135,000 square feet for a 600-bed dormitory on the remaining nine floors, providing space for all aspects of campus life.
-There will be an additional 10,000 gross square feet of retail space on the first floor and below street level along 14th Street.
+There is an additional 10,000 gross square feet of retail space on the first floor and below street level along 14th Street.

-The building will include numerous spaces for informal interaction such as the three central staircases that will weave their way through the building.
-The University Center will be a hive of activity, visible from the street through large glass windows.
+The building includes numerous spaces for informal interaction such as the three central staircases that weave their way through the building.
+The University Center is a hive of activity, visible from the street through large glass windows.

 For all emergencies, please call 911.
 To report unsafe conditions at the building work site, please call 311 or Tishman Construction at 212.399.3600.
 For all other concerns, please call The New School's University Center Hotline at 212.608.7385.

 The University Center student residence opened in fall 2013.

 The University Center's academic spaces will open in January 2014.